 Though I came in half-way through the project, I quickly caught up through stakeholder interviews and working with a Senior Art Director.

 One of the most important considerations was that the user in this instance, was also the client.
-We were designing a template-like self-evaluation system that would be offered as a service to a variety of businesses and divisions, so needed to be a fluid experience, yet thoroughly robust.
+I had opportunity to meet with the clients, which greatly helped me construct the appropriate flow.
+I began designing a template-like self-evaluation system that would be offered as a service to a variety of businesses and divisions, so needed to be a fluid experience, yet thoroughly robust.

 The wireframe development helped me get a sense for the necessary elements that would tie the creation together.
-Throwing it all into Axure, I was able to refine the process flow as I built out the logic for the UI.
+Throwing it all into Axure, I was able to refine the process flow as I built out the information architecture and site map logic for the UI.

 Implementing persistent, hierarchical navigation menus, I began to create a flow for the user that would allow them to easily follow the process for creating individualized tests for their clients.